cran-task-views/CompositionalData/CompositionalData.md

 Regression modelling with compositional data allows researchers to explore associations between compositions and other variables, either as predictors/covariates or response; and also between compositions on both sides of the regression model.
-Packages specifically dedicated to compositional regression analysis are listed below.
+Packages specifically devoted to compositional regression analysis are listed below.
 It should be noted that `r pkg("complmrob")` and `r pkg("robregcc")` do not offer anything essential beyond, for example, `r pkg("robCompositions")`.
 <!--
 <span style="color: red;">
 Javier: I have removed the subsequent text as I found it too redundant and referring to general things not specific to regression